How to Care for a Bengal Cat

 About the Bengal Cat Breed

-In a related hub, I set forth the following information about the Bengal Cat Breed, which has been recognized as a registered breed since 1984:
+In a related article, I set forth the following information about the Bengal Cat Breed, which has been recognized as a registered breed since 1984:

 The Bengal breed is fully domesticated, although it was originally bred from a cross between an Asian Leopard Cat (a small, wild cat that lives in forests) and a "regular" domestic cat breed such as Abyssinian, American Shorthair, or Burmese.
 Now, only its markings are wild-looking.
 To be accepted for registration by the American Cat Fanciers Association (ACFA), The International Cat Association (TICA) or the Governing Council of the Cat Fancy (GCCF), a Bengal Cat must be at least four generations (F-4) away from its Asian Leopard Cat ancestor.
 The Cat Fanciers Association (CFA) considers Bengals to be "wild," however, and will not accept them for showing or registration.